mcavallo/foundry-vtt-random-target/README.md

 Please [reach out](https://github.com/mcavallo/foundry-vtt-random-target/issues) if you'd like to optimize it for any other system.

+# Localization

+The module is fully localized in the following languages: English and Polish.

 # Support the Project

 Please consider [supporting me](https://www.buymeacoffee.com/ikindred) if you find this module useful.